-- 1) Agree beginning balance (July 1st) to ending balance (June 30th) on previous audit report and on June 30th Bank Reconciliation. - 2) Check Year-End Financial Statement and Monthly Treasurer's Reports for accuracy. - 3) Review final Bank Reconciliation (June 30th), noting deposits pending and checks outstanding. - 4) Verify that all income and expenses listed on the Year-End Financial Statement were included in the approved budget. - 5) Perform a sample test of transactions.
+- 1. Agree beginning balance (July 1) to ending balance (June 30) on previous audit report and on June 30 Bank Reconciliation. - 2.
+Check Year-End Financial Statement and Monthly Treasurer's Reports for accuracy. - 3.
+Review final Bank Reconciliation (June 30), noting deposits pending and checks outstanding. - 4.
+Verify that all income and expenses listed on the Year-End Financial Statement were included in the approved budget. - 5.
+Perform a sample test of transactions.
 The size of this sample should be based on the size of the organization.
 If discrepancies are found, the sample should be broadened to take in more transactions.
 At some point, it may be deemed necessary to audit all the transactions of a PTA.
-Testing should include the following areas: - Tracing entries in general ledger and/or check register to treasurer's reports. - Reviewing monthly Bank Reconciliations, investigating any unusual or unexplained reconciling items. - Examining canceled checks for two signatures and, if possible, appropriate endorsements. - Tracing deposits made to cash counting sheets and deposit slips, noting timeliness of deposits based on known dates of events. - Tracing checks paid to Check Request forms, noting appropriate authorizations and supporting documentation. - 6) Reconcile membership dues income to membership reports by agreeing number of members to amount recorded as income (number of members multiplied by local portion of membership dues amount).
-Make certain that Utah PTA and National PTA portions of membership dues receipts (amounts not belonging to the unit) have been remitted through Givebacks or via check with dues remittance form in a timely manner.
-If applicable, make certain that the council PTA dues have also been remitted to council/region treasurer in a timely manner. - 7) Verify that any money collected for a specific purpose has been disbursed for that purpose. - 8) Check that refunds have been requested through Utah PTA for all sales tax paid during the year.
+Testing should include the following areas: - Tracing entries in general ledger and/or check register to treasurer's reports. - Reviewing monthly Bank Reconciliations, investigating any unusual or unexplained reconciling items. - Examining canceled checks for two signatures and, if possible, appropriate endorsements. - Tracing deposits made to cash counting sheets and deposit slips, noting timeliness of deposits based on known dates of events. - Tracing checks paid to Check Request forms, noting appropriate authorizations and supporting documentation. - 6.
+Reconcile membership dues income to membership reports by agreeing number of members to amount recorded as income (number of members multiplied by local portion of membership dues amount).
+Make certain that Utah PTA and National PTA portions of membership dues receipts (amounts not belonging to the unit) have been remitted through Givebacks or via check with Dues Remittance form in a timely manner. - 7.
+Verify that any money collected for a specific purpose has been disbursed for that purpose. - 8.
+Check that refunds have been requested through Utah PTA for all sales tax paid during the year.